e99h2121/gitbook-gooddesign/README.md

 Now, all the approach was done by the same way.
 From non-security expert's viewpoint, from non-AI expert's viewpoint.
 There is a quick summarizing of each topics.

 Some of the topics seems like just a mixture of the completely different kind of the essence.
-But some of the point can be the insuperable with any learner.
+But some of the point can inspire each learner.
 I hope this can be the help for anyone.

 http://e99h2121.github.io/